Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 ## OPTIONAL: Homework

 - Check out [Github Education](https://github.com/education/students) and see the benefits for students!
 Get your own Student Account!
 - Check out some other people's profiles!
-Like Mine, ([Rikki Tomiko Ehrhart](https://github.com/rikkitomikoehrhart) or [Brittany Sifford](https://github.com/Thebittles)).
+Like (Mine)[Rikki Tomiko Ehrhart](https://github.com/rikkitomikoehrhart) or [Brittany Sifford](https://github.com/Thebittles).
 Follow some people to start building your network!
 - We will be using a lot of markdown in the future, you can familiarize yourself with it [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) or by searching for a markdown cheatsheet on google.
 Markdown is sooooooo easy!

 ---

 ## Next Up

 Next week we will be covering GitHub Basics!
+If you only commit to two workshops, let it be this one (Getting Started with GitHub) and next week's (GitHub Basics).

 If you have any questions please let me know at [rikki.ehrhart@g.austincc.edu](mailto:rikki.ehrhart@g.austincc.edu).